sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 At 2nd level you learn the subtle art of fighting dirty.
 You gain the following benefits:

 * You gain proficiency with improvised weapons.
 * You can attempt to confuse, trick, or otherwise distract a creature that can see or hear you as a bonus action.
 The target makes a Charisma saving throw against your clever tricks DC or is tricked, giving the next attack against it advantage.
-Once you have used this feature against a creature it is immune to this featureís effects for the next 24 hours.
+Once you have used this feature against a creature it is immune to this feature√≠s effects for the next 24 hours.
 * You can attempt the Disarm basic maneuver as a bonus action.
 Disarm basic maneuvers made in this way use your clever tricks DC instead of your Maneuver DC.
 You may use the Disarm maneuver with a ranged weapon as ong as your target is within 30 feet.
 * You can use a bonus action to take the Dash action.

 ###### Reliable Flimflam

-Also at 2nd level, you figure an approach that works for youóa practiced smile, a dependable bluff, or a tried and true lie.
+Also at 2nd level, you figure an approach that works for you√≥a practiced smile, a dependable bluff, or a tried and true lie.
 Choose Deception, Intimidation, or Persuasion.
 You gain an expertise die in the chosen skill.

 ###### Scout Archetype